karlkyck/OReilly-Architecture-Katas-Winter-2025/README.md

 ## Architecture Style

-According to the TOP 2 driving characteristics:
+According to the TOP 2 driving characteristics and TOP 2 implicit characteristics:

-- cost
-- scalability
+- maintainability (accuracy)
-- testability (accuracy)
+- testability
+- cost (feasability)*
+- simplicity (feasability)*

-a service-based architecture was selected to leverage the optimal balance between cost, feasibility, scalability, and testability (essential to accuracy).
+a service-based architecture was selected to leverage the optimal balance between feasibility testability, (cost), maintainability, scalability, and testability (essential to accuracy).

 ![Architecture Style](/architecture-style.png)